 Section 80TTB Deduction

-Vide Budget 2018, new section 80 TTB deduction, has been introduced under the Income Tax Act, 1961 in lieu of Section 80TTA deduction.
-Under section 80TTB deduction, senior citizens can claim income tax exemption of upto Rs.
+The Budget 2018 has introduced a new Section 80 TTB in the Income Tax Act.
+The new section offers a tax deduction to assessees in lieu of the existing Section 80TTA deduction.
+Under Section 80TTB deduction, senior citizens can claim income tax exemption of upto Rs.
 50,000/- on interest income earned.
-Introduction of section 80 TTB is a special bonanza to senior citizens who mostly are dependent on interest income for their post-retirement expense.
+Introduction of Section 80 TTB allows a special benefit to be claimed by senior citizens who are largely dependent on interest income for their post-retirement expenses.